 Driving time from Toronto: Approx. 2 – 3 hours

 Prince Edward County is a beautiful area located on Lake Ontario.
 The county is known for its wineries, beaches, and quaint small towns.
 There are also several art galleries and museums to check out.
-If you’re looking for a place to relax and enjoy some great food and wine, Prince Edward County is the perfect destination.
+Prince Edward County is the perfect destination if you’re looking for a place to relax and enjoy some great food and wine.

 Lennox & Addington County